 Philly-born film and television producer Mike Jackson doesn’t get home much to visit friends and family these days.
 Rest assured, however, that Philly is never far from his mind, no matter how hectic things get for the co-founding partner and producer at Get Lifted Film Co., a venture he shares with one-time local John Legend.
 “Philly is about always hustling,” says Jackson, who is spending time in London this spring for an upcoming lm project...
 Read More.

-Photography by (From Top to Bottom) Dave Moser, Michael Perez, J. Countess/Getty Images and Mike Rosenthal
+Photography by: Photography by (From Top to Bottom) Dave Moser, Michael Perez, J. Countess/Getty Images and Mike Rosenthal